threatstack/prone/README.md

 sudo systemctl restart nginx
 ```

-### Heroku usage
-Prone requires attaching a MongoLab service to be deployed as a Heroku app.
-That sets up the MONGOLAB_URI env var so everything after should just work.

-### CloudFoundry usage
-Prone requires attaching a MongoLab service and naming it "prone-mongo" to be deployed on CloudFoundry.
-The code explicitly looks for credentials to that service.

 ### Cleanup
 To bulk delete the current list of TODO items from the DB run:
 ```bash